-The first, and most obvious advantage is that it allows you to use mobile amp modeling and effects processing applications, namely IK Multimedia's AmpliTube software.
+The first advantage is that it allows you to use mobile amp modeling and effects processing applications, namely IK Multimedia's AmpliTube software, pictured below:

-It allows you to route your guitar's signal through one of these devices, meaning you phone, tablet or computer becomes a fully-functional effects processor.
+It allows you to route your guitar's signal through one of these devices, meaning your phone, tablet or computer becomes a fully-functional effects processor.

-You can then use programs like AmpliTube 4 to run effects and amp models, or to record and produce your own music.
-Even other DAWs like GarageBand, Audacity and any software that can recognize and hear external audio devices, will be compatible.
+You can then use programs like AmpliTube 5 to run effects and amp models, or to record and produce your own music.
+Even other DAWs like GarageBand, Ableton Live or any software that can recognize and hear external audio devices, will be compatible.

-But another major advantage of something like this (that I myself overlooked) is that it allows you to practice and play guitar nearly anywhere.
+Another major advantage of something like this is that it allows you to practice and play guitar nearly anywhere.

-The beauty of the iRig HD 2 is that all you need is your guitar and phone or laptop.
+The beauty of the iRig HD 2 is that all you need is your guitar and phone.

-When I was testing the iRig HD 2, I was able to pull up AmpliTube on my laptop, put on a set of headphones and play through a Mesa Boogie Triple rectifier amp model (more on this later), without bothering anyone.
+When I was testing the iRig HD 2, I was able to pull up AmpliTube on my phone, put on a set of headphones and play through a Mesa Boogie Triple rectifier amp model (more on this later) without bothering anyone.